Digoxin immune fab: Intellectual property

 DigiFab is used as an antidote to treat a life-threatening overdose of digoxin or digitoxin.
 DigiFab is manufactured and distributed by BTG international Inc. under U.S. License No. 186.
 DigiFab is a sterile, lyophilized preparation of digoxin-immune ovine Fab (monovalent) immunoglobulin fragments.
 It is prepared by isolating the immunoglobulin fraction of the ovine serum, digesting it with papain and isolating the digoxin-specific Fab fragments by affinity chromatography.
 These antibody fragments have a molecular weight of approximately 46,000 Da.
 Each vial of DigiFab, which will bind approximately 0.5 mg digoxin, contains 40 mg of digoxin immune Fab, 75 mg (approx) of mannitol USP, and 2 mg (approx) sodium acetate USP as a buffering agent.
 The product contains no preservatives and is intended for intravenous administration.

 Digibind is manufactured by GlaxoSmithkline, SpA, Parma Italy under US License No. 129.
-It’s distributed by GSK, Research Triangle park, NC 27709.
+It s distributed by GSK.

-A patent to use digoxin immunoglobulins C07k16/44 as a regulator of the preeclamptic/eclamptic patient's sodium/potassium ATPase activity was approved in 2003 to Charles David Adair under application number WO2004011028A1.
+A patent to use digoxin immunoglobulins C07k16/44 as a regulator of the preeclamptic/eclamptic patient's sodium/potassium ATPase activity was issued in 2003.